puppetlabs/puppet-docs/source/hiera/2.0/complete_example.markdown

 ### Our Environment Before Hiera

 How did things look before we decided to use Hiera?
-Classes are assigned to nodes via the puppet site manifest (`/etc/puppet/manifests/sites.pp` for Puppet open source), so here's how our site manifest might have looked:
+Classes are assigned to nodes via the Puppet site manifest (`/etc/puppet/manifests/sites.pp` for Puppet open source), so here's how our site manifest might have looked:

 {% highlight ruby %}
 	node "kermit.example.com" {